 And we know that for those who love God all things work together for good, for those who are call according to his purpose.
 For those whom he foreknew he also predestined to be conformed to the image of his Son.
 Romans 8:28-29

-This promise is a gem and so incredibly meaningful.
-Because of its mis-use though, as soon as I hear the reference, I feel a negative impact.
-I don’t need to even hear the verse to feel the dread.
-I declare that it’s time to lift the message of today’s scripture high and truly understand it.
+This promise is a gem but because of its misuse, I feel a negative impact as soon as I hear the reference.
+I don’t even need to hear it recited to feel the dread.
+Isn’t it time to lift the real message high?

-The ‘good’ Paul describes does not mean rich, healthy, or admired.
-The ‘good’ is what comes in the next verse.
-God’s promise is that He will work all things, evil, sickness, failure…. to conform us to the image of His Son.
+The ‘good’ Paul describes does not mean that all will be made right and fair in my lifetime.
+The ‘good’ is what the next verse addresses, that God will work all things; evil, sickness, and failure to conform me to the image of His Son.
+I miss that entirely when I don’t read on in the text.

-- You lose your job unfairly?
-God will give you a better one with higher pay and more influence.
-Really?
+- Have you lost your job?
+God will advance you and give you a better one with higher pay.

-When I quote this verse to someone who is hurting, I am really saying this.
-“If you love God, God will use this ‘crushing thing’ to make you more like Jesus.”
-Do I really want to say this to someone who is in pain?
+Oftentimes, God does advance His children through the path of adversity.
+Look at the life of Joseph.
+But when I quote this verse to someone who is experiencing hardship, I am really telling them this ~ “If you love God, God will use this ‘crushing thing’ to make you more like Jesus.”
+Do I really want to say this to someone who is hurting?
 This is almost an insult.
-My inference can appear to mean that they are not like Jesus so He sent them this adversity to shape them up.
+My inference is that they are not like Jesus so this misery is being used to shape them up.

-I believe this is a beautiful promise, but a personal one.
-Few are the friends who can quote this to me when I’m down.
-It may be just one or two people who have such credibility.
-But aside from that, I want to be sure that I treasure the promise today.
+Romans 8:28-29 is a beautiful promise but a personal one.
+They are words to treasure but few are the friends who can quote them to me when I’m down.
+It may be just one or two kindred spirits who have gained this kind of credibility.

-The bottom line to the whole issue is this ~ I do want to be like Jesus, the One I treasure, and I am more motivated to see my suffering as something that will help me think like Jesus, feel like Him, shine like Him, and act like Him.
-This deep desire changes the face of all my adversity even in the midst of weeping.
+I do want to be like Jesus.
+I am more motivated to see my suffering as something that will help me think and feel like Him and live a life that will glorify His father in good times and bad times.
+That desire changes the face of all my adversities even while I’m weeping.